- Search The Registry

 - Creating Support

 - My Account

-Gibson's commitment to voters' rights continued through his 1985 election as NAACP national board chairman.
-Gibson took the NAACP in a different direction during his tenure as chairman in the 1980s and 1990s.
-His work was centered on the principle that Blacks become more actively involved in the nation's economy.
+Gibson's commitment to voters' rights continued through his 1985 NAACP national board chairman election.
+Gibson took the NAACP differently during his tenure as chairman in the 1980s and 1990s.
+His work was centered on the principle that blacks become more actively involved in the nation's economy.
 Yet Gibson’s term as chairman of the NAACP was marred by allegations of contributing to the group's $3-million-plus deficit by abusing his expense account.

 Gibson's role there ended in 1995 when he was forced out by one vote and replaced by Myrlie Evers-Williams.
-Although Gibson said he could account for nearly all the $111,930 in question as NAACP business, his 10-year tenure was also hampered by complaints about a decline in corporate donations and membership.
+Although Gibson said he could account for nearly all the $111,930 in question as NAACP business, his 10-year tenure was also hampered by complaints about declining corporate donations and membership.

 William Gibson died May 2, 2002, in Greenville, SC.